Tmist3r/MMM-PublicTransportHafas/README.md

 ## Providing a custom CSS file

-**Note:** For some cities, separate CSS files have already been created that contain the local line colours.
+**Note:** For some cities, separate CSS files have already been created that contain the local line colors.
 You can look them up in the `css` directory.
 If you create a file for another city, feel free to send it to us.

 ### Colored line labels